KodepandaID/line-messenger/README.md

 This package helps you to build Line Messenger API easier and faster.
 This packages supports Node.JS version 8 or higher.

-If you found bugs or errors, you can report at Github Issue or send a direct message to my [twitter](https://twitter.com/LordAur).
+This package created by [Yudha Pratama](https://github.com/LordAur) If you found bugs or errors, you can report at Github Issue or send a direct message to my [twitter](https://twitter.com/LordAur).

 # Installation
 ```bash